xiumei/labs-lib/labs-utils/README.md

 # packaged labs-utils

-The package defines some common functions of Access Labs as AngularJS service.
+The package defines common functions of Access Labs as AngularJS service.
 # Usage

 Add `labsUtils` as a dependency for your app: